why does my dog bark at night - a dog sitting in its bed in a dark room

 How to Stop Your Dog from Barking at Night

-The goal isn’t to silence your dog, but to understand and guide them.
+When wondering why does my dog bark at night, the goal isn’t to silence your dog, but to understand and guide them toward calmer behavior.

 1. Create a Consistent Routine